SGoyalascent/Blockchain-based-E-voting/Program/README.md

 3. Run the Election.cpp
-    -> Enter the Registration-Id to confirm the voter and their vote status -> Enter the private key to then give the voye if not already voted
+    -> Enter the Registration-Id to confirm the voter and their vote status -> Enter the private key to then give the voye if not already voted -> You can select the candidates from your zone(zipcode) and give vote to one of the candidate in your zone(zipcode)